SamS709/ned_project/README.md

 <img src="images/readme/ned2.gif" height="300"></img>
 <p></p>
 <p>The Robot used is Ned2 a six-axis collaborative robot, based on open-source technologies.</p>
-<p>I controll is with python pyniryo module, provided by the manufacturer, which is very convenient to start robotics.</p>
+<p>I control it with python pyniryo module, provided by the manufacturer, which is very convenient to start robotics.</p>
 <p>The classes related to robot control are in the "Robot.py" files located in Morpion and Connect4 folders.</p>
 </div>